jbernalvallejo/amazon-quicksight-workshop/3-quicksight/0-setup-athena.md

     ![screenshot](../2-athena/img/2.png)

 3. Athena stores query results in an Amazon S3 bucket and we should configure this before we can explore our dataset.
-There is already a bucket created for this purpose whose name follows the pattern: `quicksight-lab-data-lake-XXX-YYYY`.
+There is already a bucket created for this purpose whose name follows the pattern: `quicksight-lab-athena-results-<region>-<account-id>`.

     ![screenshot](../2-athena/img/3.png)